DCC-UAB/dlnn-project_ia-group_05/Pixtales/Image_captioning/README.md

 ![image](https://github.com/DCC-UAB/dlnn-project_ia-group_05/assets/132783746/2d888667-d577-4303-84f6-69b0784fb568)

-We can summary most of the captions that the model generates TRHOUGH THE APP on these 3 captions.
-Maybe one of the issues is the app itself and the way it generates the captions but otherwise it looks like it is falling into a local minimum where all these 3 captions are the vast majority.
+We can summarize that most of the captions that the model generates TRHOUGH THE APP on these 3 captions, as you can see, not good results at at all.
+Maybe one of the issues is the app itself and the way it generates the captions but otherwise it looks like it is falling into a local minimum or is lacking expressivity as all these 3 captions are the vast majority.